How to start a long-distance relationship? I’m going to tell you how to make your long-distance relationships unique. It’s Arena, your love advisor.

 You’re trying to force things to work.
 Why?
 Because you’ve already expended all this effort and all this energy, and you want it to mean something.
 Look at the relationship you have here!
 Look at the person you’re.
 Is he/she useful to you?
 Is he/she trying to make this work?
 Don’t make excuses for them.
 Everyone has a lot going on.
 We’re all stressed.
 Everyone has something.

-That’s no excuse for them not putting any effort or energy into their relationship.
+That’s no excuse for them not putting effort or energy into their relationship.
 If you’re doing all the work here and if they are not friendly to you, not appreciative.

-If he/she disappears for days at a time, you have no idea where he/she is, then is this someone you want to be in a relationship with?
+If he/she disappears for days at a time, and you have no idea where he/she is, then is this someone you want to be in a relationship with?
 Especially a long-distance relationship where that makes things even more complicated?
 Be honest with yourself.

 15. Have An End Date